adam-howard - Builds awesome web and mobile software

 Dropbox referral link.
 Targets

 Facebook adverts against his friends as cheap pranks.
-Made a Windows Phone app to get a free device.
 Made an iPhone app that restarts his crappy WiFi router on command.